Easy Guide to Piazza del Popolo Spectacular Square in Rome

 Being the city center, I always recommend checking where to eat and not trusting all the tourist menus that try to lure you in.
 Here are some good restaurants around Piazza del Popolo and the city center.

-- Da Gino al Parlamento.
-As the name reads, Da Gino is located very close to the Parliament building, but this is not the only reason why it’s one of the famous restaurants in Rome.
+• Da Gino al Parlamento.
+As the name reads, Da Gino is close to the Parliament building, but this is not the only reason why it’s a famous restaurant in Rome.
 Serving the dishes of Roman cuisine since 1963, here you can find delicious, authentic traditional dishes.

 Make sure you read our article on the most beautiful and historic bridges in Rome.